About Your Surgery

 - Keep track of when you take your pain medication.
 It will not be as effective if you allow your pain to increase.
 Taking it when your pain first begins is more effective than waiting for the pain to get worse.

 As your incision(s) heals, you will have less pain and need less pain medication.
-A mild pain reliever such as acetaminophen (Tylenol) or ibuprofen (Advil) will relieve aches and discomfort.
+A mild pain reliever such as acetaminophen (Tylenol®) or ibuprofen (Advil®) will relieve aches and discomfort.
+However, large quantities of acetaminophen may be harmful to your liver.
+Do not take more acetaminophen than the amount directed on the bottle or as instructed by your doctor or nurse.

 How do I care for my incision(s)?

 Your incision(s) will be closed with stitches, staples, or surgical glue.
-If you have stitches or staples, they are usually removed the morning you leave the hospital.
-This is done in your hospital bed and is not painful.
-If you go home with your staples or stitches in place, you will need to come back to the clinic to have them removed.
+By the time you are ready to leave the hospital, your surgical incision will have begun to heal.
+You and your caregiver should look at your incision with your nurse before you leave the hospital so you know what it looks like.
+If you have sutures or staples, they are usually removed the morning you leave the hospital.
+This is done in your hospital bed and isn’t painful.
+If you go home with your staples or sutures in place, you will need to come back to the clinic to have them removed.

 Tape strips called Steri-StripsTM will be placed across your incision(s) to make sure it stays closed.
 After about 14 days, these will loosen and you can remove them.
 Your incision(s) will stay closed.